rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-okta/okta-setup.rst

 The metadata file contains the latest certificate for signing SAML assertions.

-The default values can be retrieved programmatically from the Rackspace service provider metadata file at: `https://login.rackspace.com/federate/sp.xml
-<https://login.rackspace.com/federate/sp.xml>`_ and are shown in the following
+The default values are shown in the following list:
-list:

 .. list-table::
    :widths: 30 70